2023 Solar Incentives Guide for Security-Widefield, CO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

-To more fully understand how the ITC could apply to your situation, get in touch with your local Security-Widefield solar panel installation expert and request more information.
+Have questions about how the ITC applies to your specific situation?
+Get in touch with your local Security-Widefield solar panel installation expert to get more information.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-The new Clean Energy Credit is valid until 2035.
-Homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then see a slight annual decrease until its expiration.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
+The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.

 State & Local Solar Incentives